makevoid/circle_payments_fetcher/README.md

 Batch fetcher for Circle payment information

-give it a list of ids and return all the payment info associated with the IDs
+give it a list of ids and return all the payment info associated with the IDs in a single YML file

 ### Prerequisites: